-- High y Trigger Efficiency: At low E'e the LAr electron trigger is supplemented by the SpaCal trigger and by the Level 3 electron trigger based on the LAr Jet Trigger and the Fast Track Trigger.
+High y Trigger Efficiency: At low E'e the LAr electron trigger is supplemented by the SpaCal trigger and by the Level 3 electron trigger based on the LAr Jet Trigger and the Fast Track Trigger.
 The same global timing conditions as mentioned above are used in the high y triggers.
 The SpaCal trigger and the LAr electron trigger together with the L3 electron trigger are independent since the SpaCal trigger is fired by the backward going hadronic final state particles.
-The efficiency of each of these two groups of triggers is determined using events triggers are used.
-The combined efficiency is calculated and is found to vary between 91% and 97% at $E'e = 3 \text{ GeV}$.
+The efficiency of each of these two groups of triggers is determined using events triggered by the other group as a monitor sample.
+In the analysis events from both groups of triggers are used.
+The combined efficiency is calculated and is found to vary between 91% and 97% at $E'e=3\,\mathrm{GeV}$.
 The statistical uncertainty of the combined efficiency together with a 0.3% uncertainty arising from the global timing conditions is adopted as uncorrelated trigger uncertainty.
-It varies from 0.3% at high electron energies to 2% at $E'e = 3 \text{ GeV}$. - Electron Track-Vertex Efficiency: The efficiencies for reconstructing a track associated to the scattered lepton and for reconstructing the interaction vertex are determined simultaneously.
-The efficiency measurement follows the procedure used in the analysis of the HERA II $E_p = 920$ GeV data and checked on the $E_p = 460$ and 575 GeV data.
+It varies from 0.3% at high electron energies to 2% at $E'e=3\,\mathrm{GeV}$.

+Electron Track-Vertex Efficiency: The efficiencies for reconstructing a track associated to the scattered lepton and for reconstructing the interaction vertex are determined simultaneously.
+The efficiency measurement follows the procedure used in the analysis of the HERA II $E_p=920~{\rm GeV}$ data and checked on the $E_p=460~{\rm and}~575~{\rm GeV}$ data.
 Three algorithms are used to determine the interaction vertex.
 The data and MC efficiencies are compared for each contributing algorithm.
 The combined efficiency in the nominal analysis is found to be larger than 99.5% in the data.
 The residual differences between data and simulation after correction of simulation by 0.3% define the uncorrelated systematic uncertainty which is 0.2% and is considered to be uncorrelated.
 In the high y analysis a more stringent requirement on the quality of the track associated to the scattered lepton is applied.
-The efficiency was measured using electrons in the region of $E'e > 18 \,\mathrm{GeV}$ and checked at low E'e using a sample of QED Compton events.
+The efficiency was measured using electrons in the region of $E'e>18~{\rm GeV}$ and checked at low E'e using a sample of QED Compton events.
 It is found to be 96% in data with a difference of 1% between data and simulation.
-This difference was corrected for and a 1% uncorrelated uncertainty is adopted. - Electron Charge Identification Efficiency: In the high y analysis the efficiency for correct charge identification of the scattered lepton is measured in the region $E'e > 18 \text{ GeV}$ which is free from photoproduction background.
+This difference was corrected for and a 1% uncorrelated uncertainty is adopted.

+Electron Charge Identification Efficiency: In the high y analysis the efficiency for correct charge identification of the scattered lepton is measured in the region $E_e' > 18\,\mathrm{GeV}$ which is free from photoproduction background.
 The simulation describes the efficiency of the data with an overall difference of 0.5%, and no significant time dependence is observed.
-This is validated using ISR events in which the incoming beam positron has reduced energy due to QED radiation, yielding a sample of events which is free from photoproduction background but has E'e below 12 GeV.
-The measured cross section is corrected for the overall difference by increasing the measured values by $2 \times 0.5\%$ with an uncertainty of $2 \times 0.25\%$.
-The factor of two accounts for the fact that charge misidentification has a dual influence on the measurement by causing both a loss of signal events and an increase of the subtracted background [46]. - Electron Identification: A calorimetric algorithm based on longitudinal and transverse shower shape quantities is used to identify electrons in the $E_p = 460$ and 575 GeV data sample.
-The efficiency of this selection can be estimated using a simple track based electron finder which searches for an isolated high p_T track associated to an electromagnetic energy deposition.
-The efficiency is well described by the simulation and the uncertainty of
+This is validated using ISR events in which the incoming beam positron has reduced energy due to QED radiation, yielding a sample of events which is free from photoproduction background but has E_e' below 12 GeV.
+The measured cross section is corrected for the overall difference by increasing the measured values by $2\times0.5\%$ with